About Us

 Borgella

 Dr. Alex Borgella is an assistant professor of psychology at Fort Lewis College.
-He received his B.A. in psychology from the University of West Florida, his M.A. in experimental psychology from James Madison University, and his Ph.D. in experimental social psychology at Tufts University in Boston, Massachusetts, all concentrating in social cognition and intergroup processes.
-When not in the lab, he's usually either outside with his dog (a border collie named Maeby), writing music, lifting weights, or playing his Nintendo Switch.
+He received his B.A. from the University of West Florida, his M.A. from James Madison University, and his Ph.D. at Tufts University in Boston, Massachusetts, all concentrating in social cognition and intergroup processes.
+When not in the lab, he's usually either outside with his dog (a border collie named Maeby), mountain biking, writing music, weightlifting, or playing his Nintendo Switch.

 Alexa Antonsen-Newman